electric-sql/electric/.changeset/five-oranges-share.md

 "electric-sql": patch
 ---

-Handle JWT expiration on Electric and on the TS client.
+Handle JWT expiration on Electric and on the TS client, support renewal of JWT, and support reconnecting after JWT expires.